grafana/writers-toolkit/docs/sources/writing-guide/about-grafana-docs/index.md

 Why is topic-based authoring important?

-- Writing that isn’t topic-based is difficult to reuse.
-If everyone frequently copies information to multiple locations and makes small modifications, the result is rework, increases errors, and this multiplies the costs associated with maintenance and translation.
+- **Writing that isn’t topic-based is difficult to reuse.** If everyone frequently copies information to multiple locations and makes small modifications, the result is rework and increases in errors, which multiplies the costs associated with maintenance and translation.

-- Writing that isn’t topic-based is difficult for readers to understand.
-Content, structure, terminology, and writing style differs and can confuse and frustrate readers.
+- **Writing that isn’t topic-based is difficult for readers to understand.** Content, structure, terminology, and writing style differs and can confuse and frustrate readers.

-- Writing that is topic-based is more consistent and user-friendly.
+- **Writing that is topic-based is more consistent and user-friendly.**
 Users can find the information they are looking for quickly and easily.
 It has a more consistent format and voice, clearly defining the Grafana brand.

 ## Markdown